code-423n4/2022-10-paladin-findings/README.md

 ## Contest findings are submitted to this repo

-Typically most findings come in **on the last day of the contest**, so don't be alarmed at all if there's nothing here but crickets until the end of the contest.

 As a sponsor, you have four critical tasks in the contest process:

 1. Handle duplicate issues.